davidsowerby/gitplus/README.md

 # GitPlus

-This module is being developed for use with Gradle, to provide support for some common Git and Change Log related tasks used during a Continuous Delivery process.
+This module is being developed for use with Gradle, to provide support for some common Git and Change Log generation tasks used during a Continuous Delivery process.
 It could, however, be verily easily used without Gradle.

+It treats a local Git clone and its related remote repository as a pair, represented by `GitLocal` and `GitRemote` respectively.

 # Features

-This module is highly configurable, but for example, a single command could:
+This module is highly configurable, but with depening on how it is configured, a single command could invoke:

 - Create a local repo
 - Create a project within that local repo
 - Create a remote repo, with wiki enabled
 - Create the wiki repo locally
 - Push the local project to the remote
+- Merge your standard issue labels into the new remote repository

-This would give you a skeleton project with local and remote repos already set up.
-Still to be implemented is the creation of a standard set of labels for issues
+This would give you a skeleton project with local and remote repos already set up, and issue labels set up to your standard configuration.

 Once you start development a change log can be generated automatically.